jonahafein/Fitbit-Health/README.md

 - Write main to host the dashboard + add analytics to it
 - Pull more data
 - Create models and insights

+Eventually, data will be pulled automatically from Azure into the models/insights.
+However, as I create the models and analysis I don't want to exhaust compute, so for now I will opt to create csv's to be used in the meantime.